 In 2013, Benjamin served as the British Council's Writer in Residence in Istanbul, where he began researching and writing his second novel, The Ecliptic (Scribner).
 It was later shortlisted for the Sunday Times/PFD Young Writer of the Year and the Encore Award.

 His third novel, A Station on the Path to Somewhere Better (Scribner), was released in 2018.
 It was shortlisted for the European Union Prize for Literature and the CWA Gold Dagger Award.

 Research Interests and PhD Supervision

 Benjamin supervises practice-based projects in fiction on the PhD in Creative Writing programme.
 His research interests and expertise span other formal disciplines of writing, including creative nonfiction and screenwriting.

 For more details, please see his full research profile.

-Benjamin teaches creative writing modules across a range of forms and genres: prose fiction, drama, screenwriting, creative-nonfiction, and poetry.
+Benjamin teaches creative writing modules across a range of forms and genres: prose fiction, drama, screenwriting, and creative nonfiction.

 - A Station on the Path to Somewhere Better, Scribner (2018)

 - The Bellwether Revivals, Simon & Schuster (2012)